Painted wood floors are one of those things where you either love ‘em or hate ‘em!

 But why would anyone choose to have painted wood floors instead of beautifully stained hardwood floors?

-Well… to be honest… if you have beautifully stained hardwood floors, you’re not going to choose to paint them unless you’ve gone mad!
+Well, to be honest, if you have beautifully stained hardwood floors, you’re not going to choose to paint them unless you’ve gone mad!

-Most of you reading this post found it because you’re looking for a little how-to advice before you paint your wood floors yourself.
-There are just a few things to remember.
+You’re probably looking for a little how-to advice before you paint your wood floors yourself.
+There are just a few things to remember…

 Prep Work Is Key